A hippo greets safari-goers on a boat cruise near Victoria Falls. Photo courtesy Stanley Safari Lodge, Livingstone, Zambia.

 South Luangwa National Park

-This park along the Luangwa River in Zambia has some of the highest concentrations of wildlife in Africa.
-Animals gather along the riverbanks and the many lagoons in the park.
+This Zambian park has some of the highest concentrations of wildlife in Africa.
+Animals gather along the banks of the Luangwa River and the many lagoons in South Luangwa.
 On a boat ride, you are sure to see a myriad of animals, such as Thornicroft’s giraffes, elephants, Cape buffaloes, and hippos galore.

 Victoria Falls